 Security breaches may result in invalidation of test results and monitoring findings.
-Test publishers may suspend or cancel the testing privileges of the provider or testing center.
+Test publishers may suspend or cancel the testing privileges of the provider or testing center in the event of a breach.
+For this reason, providers should have a plan in place to address security breaches quickly.

-Providers are encouraged to consult the test publisher's test administration guide for testspecific security guidelines.
+Providers are encouraged to consult the test publisher's test administration guide for test-specific security guidelines.